OpenModelica/OpenModelica/doc/UsersGuide/source/mdt.rst

 2. Select Help->Software Updates->Find and Install.\ **..** from the
    menu

-3. Select ‘Search for new features to install’ and click ‘Next’
+3. Select 'Search for new features to install' and click 'Next'

-4. Select ‘New Remote Site...’
+4. Select 'New Remote Site...'

-5. Enter ‘MDT’ as name and
+5. Enter 'MDT' as name and
    http://www.ida.liu.se/labs/pelab/modelica/OpenModelica/MDT
-   as URL and click ‘OK’
+   as URL and click 'OK'

-6. Make sure ‘MDT’ is selected and click ‘Finish’
+6. Make sure 'MDT' is selected and click 'Finish'

-7. In the updates dialog select the ‘MDT’ feature and click ‘Next’
+7. In the updates dialog select the 'MDT' feature and click 'Next'

-8. Read through the license agreement, select ‘I accept...’ and click ‘Next’
+8. Read through the license agreement, select 'I accept...' and click 'Next'

-9. Click ‘Finish’ to install MDT
+9. Click 'Finish' to install MDT

 Getting Started
 ---------------